rgomide/react-native-web-lessons/06-state-introduction/README.md

 In this lesson we will learn about states.
 States in React are used to re-render the screen content.
 We can bind state variables as components paramters or to part of an internal logic.

-As seen in image bellow, states are a system to track a piece of data that will change over time.
+As seen in image below, states are a system to track a piece of data that will change over time.
 If the data changes, our app will re-render.

 ![](../assets/2022-10-23-22-09-14.png)